haumarco/db-read-encoders/README.md

 ---
 ## Note!
-The encoder_ticks node in this package has been designed to work in conjunction with the [db-cmd-vels](https://github.com/mech-4640/db-read-encoders) node, but does not need the db-cmd-vels node running in order to function.
+The encoder_ticks node in this package has been designed to work in conjunction with the [db-cmd-vels](https://github.com/mech-4640/db-cmd-vels) node, but does not need the db-cmd-vels node running in order to function.
-**_If_** using the encoder_control node from the db-cmd-vels ROS package, this encoder_ticks node **must** be running first.
+**When** using the encoder_control node from the db-cmd-vels ROS package, this encoder_ticks node **must** be running first.